jacquelineloggins/osticket-prereqs/README.md

 </p>
 <p>
 You must first start by creating a Microsoft Azure account as well as a resource group in Microsoft Azure.
 Once the resource group is created, you will create a Virtual Machine within the resource group and give it a name and all the proper specifications.
 You must select the proper region for the server, as well as Windows 10 Pro under the “Image” option.
 Ensure that the size of your server has at lease two vcpus and 8 Gib memory.
-After that select a user name and password for you virtual machine and click “Next” to complete the remaining prompts.
+After that select a user name and password (please save this userername and password to a notecard for later use) for you virtual machine and click “Next” to complete the remaining prompts.
 Once you get to the “Networking” tab click “Review & Create”.
 </p>
 <br />